-TOPIK is divided into four sections: Vocabulary & Grammar, Writing, Listening and Reading, Each section is graded out of 100 points with a possible total of 400 points for the total exam.
+Each section is graded out of 100 points with a possible total of 200 points for the Beginner and 300 points for Intermediate-Advanced level.
 The test includes composition, listening and multiple choice sections.

 The test consists of two 90-minute sessions with a 30-minute break in between.
 The first session tests vocabulary & grammar, and writing, and the second session tests listening and reading.

-The following is the brief description of the language skills demanded of each grade.
+Following is the brief description of the language skills demanded of each level.

 1st Grade Use of basic commands of Korean for survival, such as greeting, purchasing, ordering, etc. Expressing and understanding oneself in simple everyday conversation by making simple sentences from 800 basic words.